 - 1 The Alpha Carbon of the Carbonyl Group Is Highly Acidic

-- 2 Enolate, Which Is Nucleophilic and Creates Carbon Bonds in the SN2 Reaction
+- 2 Nucleophilic Enolates Make Carbon Bonds in SN2 Reactions

 - 3 Regioselectivity Is Important in Ketone Alkylation

-- 4 Enolate Synthesis of Electron-Withdrawing Groups Such as Ketones
+- 4 Enolate Synthesis by Electron-Withdrawing Groups, Such as Ketones

 The Alpha Carbon of the Carbonyl Group Is Highly Acidic

-Compounds with carbonyl groups react in a variety of ways.
+Compounds with a carbonyl group can be used in a variety of synthetic reactions.
 In the case of carbonyl groups, the carbon and oxygen atoms are connected by a double bond, allowing electrons to be transferred to the oxygen atom.

 Therefore, in the presence of a nucleophile, the carbonyl carbon is attacked.
 This is called a nucleophilic addition reaction.

-However, in a carbonyl compound, the hydrogen atom of the adjacent carbon atom can be pulled out.
-When the protons are extracted by the base, the following compounds are formed.
+However, in carbonyl compounds, a hydrogen atom bonded to a neighboring carbon atom can be pulled out.
+When a proton is withdrawn by a base, the following compounds are formed.

-Importantly, it can give rise to carbanions.
+The important thing is that it gives rise to a carbanion.
 Because of the presence of the carbanion, it is an unstable substance.
-But because it can write a resonance structure, when the proton is pulled out by a strong base, you get this molecule.
+But because we can write a resonance structure, when the proton is pulled out by a strong base, we get this molecule.
 This molecule is called an enolate.

-Because enolates can write a resonance structure, the hydrogen atom next to the carbonyl group are highly acidic, and making it easy for a base to pull out a proton (H+).
+Because we can write a resonance structure, the hydrogen atom next to the carbonyl group is highly acidic and making it easy for a base to pull out a proton (H+).

 The carbon next to the carbonyl group is called the α-carbon.
-The carbonyl group is used as the starting point for the α, β, and γ positions, as shown below.
+We distinguish the α-, β-, and γ-positions starting from the carbonyl group, as shown below.